serundeputy/bw-workers/README.md

 lando composer install
 ```

 get-releases.php
 ----------------

-Move through the `backdrop-contrib/*` repos and determine if there are new releases
+Move through an `$org/*` repos and determine if there are new releases
 since a given `$date`.

 Usage: